'Nomadland' wins best picture at a social distanced Oscars

-Chloe Zhao’s “Nomadland,” a wistful portrait of itinerant lives on open roads across the American West, won best picture Sunday at the 93rd Academy Awards, where the China-born Zhao also became just the second woman to win best director, and the first woman of color.
+Chloe Zhao’s “Nomadland,” a wistful portrait of itinerant lives on open roads across the American West, won best picture Sunday at the 93rd Academy Awards, where the China-born Zhao became the first woman of color to win best director and a historically diverse group of winners took home awards.

+In the biggest surprise of a socially distanced Oscar ceremony held during the pandemic, best actor went to Anthony Hopkins for his performance in the dementia drama “The Father."
+The award had been widely expected to go to Chadwick Boseman for his final performance in “Ma Rainey’s Black Bottom.”
+The night’s last award, it ended the ceremony on a down note, particularly since Hopkins wasn’t in attendance.

-The “Nomadland” victory, while widely expected, nevertheless capped the extraordinary rise of Zhao, a lyrical filmmaker whose winning film is just her third, and which — with a budget less than $5 million and featuring a cast populated by non-professional actors -- ranks as one of the most modest-sized movies to win Hollywood’s top honor.
-Zhao’s next film, Marvel’s “Eternals,” has a budget approximately 40 times that of “Nomadland.”
-Only Kathryn Bigelow, 11 years ago for “The Hurt Locker,” had previously won best director.
+But the “Nomadland” victory, while widely expected, nevertheless capped the extraordinary rise of Zhao, a lyrical filmmaker whose winning film is just her third, and which — with a budget less than $5 million and featuring a cast populated by non-professional actors — ranks as one of the most modest-sized movies to win Hollywood’s top honor.
+(Zhao’s next film, Marvel’s “Eternals,” has a budget approximately 40 times that of “Nomadland.”)

-But “Nomadland,” as a plain-spoken meditation on solitude, grief and grit, stuck a chord in a pandemic-ravaged year.
+A plain-spoken meditation on solitude, grief and grit, “Nomadland” stuck a chord in a pandemic-ravaged year.
 It made for an unlikely Oscar champ: A film about people who gravitate to the margins took center stage.

-“I have always found goodness in the people I’ve met everywhere I went in the world,” said Zhao when accepting best director.
+“I have always found goodness in the people I’ve met everywhere I went in the world,” said Zhao when accepting best director, which Kathryn Bigelow ("The Hurt Locker") was the only previous woman to win.
 “This is for anyone who has the faith and the courage to hold on to the goodness in themselves and to hold on the goodness in other no matter how difficult it is to do that.”

 With a howl, “Nomadland” star Frances McDormand implored people to seek out her film and others on the big screen.
 Released by the Disney-owned Searchlight Pictures, “Nomadland” premiered at a drive in and debuted in theaters, but found its largest audience on Hulu.

-“Please watch our movie on the largest screen possible and one day very, very soon, take everyone you know into a theater, shoulder to shoulder in that dark space, and watch every film that’s represented here tonight,” McDormand said.
+“Please watch our movie on the largest screen possible," McDormand said.
+“And one day very, very soon, take everyone you know into a theater, shoulder to shoulder in that dark space, and watch every film that’s represented here tonight.”

-Soon after, McDormand won best actress, too.
-The win puts McDormand (previously a winner for “Fargo” and “Three Billboards Outside Ebbing, Missouri”) in rare company as a three-time acting winner.
-Only Katherine Hepburn (a four-time winner) has won best actress more times.
+Soon after, McDormand won best actress, too — her third such win.
+Only Katharine Hepburn, a four-time winner, has won best actress more times.

-In the night’s biggest surprise, best actor went to Anthony Hopkins for the dementia drama “The Father.”
-The award had been widely expected to go to Chadwick Boseman for his final performance in “Ma Rainey’s Black Bottom.”
-Hopkins was not in attendance.

-The most ambitious award show held during the pandemic, the Oscars rolled out a red carpet and restored some glamour to the nearly century-old movie institution, but with a much transformed — and in some ways downsized — telecast.
-It was a year when, to paraphrase Norma Desmond, the pictures got smaller were overwhelmingly seen in the home, not in the big screen, during a pandemic year that forced theaters close and prompted radical change in Hollywood.
+The most ambitious award show held during the pandemic, the Oscars rolled out a red carpet and tried to restored some glamour to a grim year.
+For the first time ever, this year's nominees were overwhelmingly seen in the home during a pandemic year that forced theaters to close and prompted radical change in Hollywood.

-It was also perhaps the diverse Academy Awards ever, with more women and more actors of color nominated than ever before — and Sunday brought a litany of records and firsts across many categories, spanning everything from hairstyling to composing to acting.
+More women and more actors of color were nominated than ever before, and Sunday brought a litany of records and firsts across many categories, spanning everything from hairstyling to composing to acting.
 It was, some observers said, a sea change for an awards harshly criticized as “OscarsSoWhite” in recent years, leading the film academy to greatly expand membership.

 “It has been quite a year and we are still smack dab in the middle of it,” King said.